chooper/charleshooper.net/source/_posts/2013-07-18-how-i-hacked-my-high-school.markdown

 Another interesting thing to note about my high school was that it carried with it an 80-hour community service requirement for graduation.
-I've always been into computers and networking (no, seriously, *always*) so it was natural for me volunteer to do my community service assisting the technical staff in the computer labs.
+I've always been into computers and networking so it was natural for me volunteer to do my community service assisting the technical staff in the computer labs.
 Community service in this way typically involved installing printer drivers, updating software, and